owntheweb/static-nextjs-blog/posts/2023/lost-time.md

 - Navigated a pandemic with everyone else on the planet
 - Leaped into human-centered video communications
 - Leveled up electronics hobbies
-- Watched my baby girl turn six! 🤯
+- Watched my baby girl turn six!?

 For the purpose of continuing to reconnect with myself and others (pandemics man!), I've set off to relaunch the blog.
 I might even backfill it a bit with music and silly holiday eCard traditions.